Karbank Philosophy Summer Fellowships Allow Students to Explore Philosophy’s Connection to the World

 Arkadiy Baltser (’21) and Christian Borovik (’21)

-intend to create a film exploring the historical and contemporary philosophical influences on Russian intellectual and political life.
-Several Russian professors of philosophy will be interviewed.
+created a film exploring the historical and contemporary philosophical influences on Russian intellectual and political life.
+Several Russian professors of philosophy were interviewed.

 Michael Dratch (’19)

-will spend his summer investigating environmentally sustainable farming techniques.
-He will also study and reflect upon the “good food” movement and how it relates to various virtues on the part of producers and consumers of food.
-Michael will share his thoughts and findings on a blog.
+spent his summer investigating environmentally sustainable farming techniques.
+He also studied and reflected upon the “good food” movement and how it relates to various virtues on the part of producers and consumers of food.
+Michael shared his thoughts and findings on a blog.

 Lucy Duke (’22)

-plans to put various philosophical claims about consciousness, including Sartre’s contention that consciousness is always the consciousness of something in the world, to the test by immersing herself and other subjects in sensory-deprivation tanks.
-Each subject will undergo ten 90-minute sessions.
-Lucy plans to write up a detailed description of her own experience and interview the other subjects about theirs.
+put various philosophical claims about consciousness, including Sartre’s contention that consciousness is always the consciousness of something in the world, to the test by immersing herself and other subjects in sensory-deprivation tanks.
+Each subject underwent ten 90-minute sessions.
+Lucy wrote up a detailed description of her own experience and interviewed the other subjects about theirs.

 Khai Evdaev (’20)

-plans to travel to various urban and rural locations in Russia to determine whether people agree with Aristotle that eudaimonia or happiness is the highest end, and what they regard as constituting or leading to eudaimonia.
-Khai will write his findings in a journal, and possibly produce a short video summarizing his findings.
+traveled to various urban and rural locations in Russia to determine whether people agree with Aristotle that eudaimonia or happiness is the highest end, and what they regard as constituting or leading to eudaimonia.
+Khai wrote his findings in a journal and produced a short video summarizing his findings.

 Artem Gureev (’20)

-will attend the prestigious Logic and Formal Epistemology (L&FE) program at Carnegie Mellon University.
-This will be an invaluable experience for Artem, who plans to write two senior honor’s theses next year: one in Mathematics on subsystems of second-order arithmetic, and another in Philosophy on the ontological and epistemological issues involved in the development of metamathematics.
+attended the prestigious Logic and Formal Epistemology (L&FE) program at Carnegie Mellon University.
+This was an invaluable experience for Artem, who wrote two senior honor’s theses the following year: one in Mathematics on subsystems of second-order arithmetic, and another in Philosophy on the ontological and epistemological issues involved in the development of metamathematics.

 Alexander Keiter (’21)

-intends to study domestic and international human rights law.
-He will visit the International Court of Justice and the International Criminal Court in The Hague, Netherlands, the European Court of Human Rights in Strasbourg, France, and the European Court of Justice in Luxembourg.
-There he will attend court sessions and lectures, and examine various archival materials.
+studied domestic and international human rights law.
+He visited the International Court of Justice and the International Criminal Court in The Hague, Netherlands, the European Court of Human Rights in Strasbourg, France, and the European Court of Justice in Luxembourg.
+There he attended court sessions and lectures, and he examined various archival materials.

 Casey Lewry (’19)

-Together with our own Prof. Victor Kumar and Prof. Peter Blake (Psychological and Brain Sciences), Casey Lewry intends to examine whether and how empathy and reasoning can be used as a “moral wedge” (Kumar) for changes in our social attitudes towards various groups of individuals.
-They intend to examine, among other things, the manner in which changing social attitudes depend on whether a certain trait is believed to be voluntary or not, whether the trait is hidden or visible, and why our attitudes have shifted in recent years with respect to some groups but not others.
+Together with our own Prof. Victor Kumar and Prof. Peter Blake (Psychological and Brain Sciences), Casey Lewry examined whether and how empathy and reasoning can be used as a “moral wedge” (Kumar) for changes in our social attitudes towards various groups of individuals.
+They examined, among other things, the manner in which changing social attitudes depend on whether a certain trait is believed to be voluntary or not, whether the trait is hidden or visible, and why our attitudes have shifted in recent years with respect to some groups but not others.

 Isobel Munday (’20)

-will be working as an intern at the Crockett Lab at Yale University’s Department of Psychology, which examines, among other things, human moral psychology, social learning, and decision making.
-Isobel is especially interested in determining how much of our moral framework is innate, and what is the optimal moral framework for policy decision.
+worked as an intern at the Crockett Lab at Yale University’s Department of Psychology, which examined, among other things, human moral psychology, social learning, and decision making.
+Isobel was especially interested in determining how much of our moral framework is innate and what is the optimal moral framework for policy decision.

 Anna Pham (’20)

-plans to travel to ten religious communities in California and interview ten members from each to examine their perspectives on the relationship between religious faith and happiness.
-Anna intends to film many of the interviews and religious services and create a video journal.
+traveled to ten religious communities in California and interviewed ten members from each to examine their perspectives on the relationship between religious faith and happiness.
+Anna filmed many of the interviews and religious services and created a video journal.

 Daniel Portnof (’20)

-will teach a group of middle school students this summer through Generation Teach in Boston.
-During his time, Daniel will appeal to a number of historically prominent philosophical theories regarding knowledge and education examine how students learn, how much they are willing to accept on authority, and how much of their knowledge seems to be “innate.”
+taught a group of middle school students over the summer through Generation Teach in Boston.
+During his time, Daniel appealed to a number of historically prominent philosophical theories regarding knowledge and education examined how students learn, how much they are willing to accept on authority, and how much of their knowledge seems to be “innate.”

 Zayda Romero (’19)

-intends to take a course entitled “Foundations of Behavioral and Experimental Economics for Developing Countries” and the London School of Economics—University of Cape Town summer program.
-There Zayda will examine various ethical issues regarding the developing world and various solutions to global economic inequality, as well as the psychological role that poverty plays in economic activity
+took a course entitled “Foundations of Behavioral and Experimental Economics for Developing Countries” and the London School of Economics—University of Cape Town summer program.
+There Zayda examined various ethical issues regarding the developing world and various solutions to global economic inequality, as well as the psychological role that poverty plays in economic activity

 Venissala Wongchai (’20)

-will spend the summer as an intern with the The Citizens Campaign for the Environment (CCE) in Connecticut, an organization which advocates for both environmentally sustainable policies and for consumer health.
-By working with them, Venissala will reflect on the impact of non-profit organizations on policy, and on the ethical and moral issues surrounding our present patterns of use and consumption.
+spent the summer as an intern with the The Citizens Campaign for the Environment (CCE) in Connecticut, an organization which advocates for both environmentally sustainable policies and for consumer health.
+While working with them, Venissala reflected on the impact of non-profit organizations on policy and on the ethical and moral issues surrounding our present patterns of use and consumption.

 Yingshihan Zhu (’20)

-will create a Feminist Philosophy discussion group in Beijing, which will involve two weeks of small group discussions led by Yingshihan, as well as the necessary preparation for the discussions and philosophical work afterward.
-Yingshihan will invite around ten high school and college age students to attend, where they will read about and discuss central issues in feminist philosophy.
-Yingshihan will create a multi-media blog, and share it with the American Philosophical Association (APA).
+created a Feminist Philosophy discussion group in Beijing, which involved two weeks of small group discussions led by Yingshihan, as well as the necessary preparation for the discussions and philosophical work afterward.
+Yingshihan invited around ten high school and college age students to attend, where read about and discussed central issues in feminist philosophy.
+Yingshihan also created a multi-media blog and shared it with the American Philosophical Association (APA).